Writing great content is often not enough.

 This will allow for you to come up with some text for your emails.
 It’s a nice time-savings when you don’t have to be concerned with writing copy from scratch.

-When you get good at email outreach, you should be able to connect with at least 5% of the people you email, who will link back to you.
+When you get good at email outreach, you should be able to connect with at least 5% of the people you email, who will link back to your blog post and web site.

 It’s also important to remember to follow-up when you’re conducting email outreach.